logankoester/kinvey/README.md

 5. Add the new files and commit.
 6. Open a [pull request](https://github.com/logankoester/kinvey/pulls) with the new version.

-It will be available on **bower** as soon as your pull request is accepted.
+It will be available on **bower** as soon as your pull request is accepted and the new version is tagged.

 ## License